mmakowski/distsysarch-2019/README.md

 ### Python

 Not organised very well, all worker and client code are lumped together in a single directory structure with a single pipenv environment.
-It makes it easier to share the protocol code and ensure correct libraries are present in each image.
+It makes it easier to share the protocol code and ensure correct libraries are present in each image, but in a real project these application should be better separated, and perhaps have protocol published as a pip package.